travis-ci/docs-travis-ci-com/docs/user/getting-started.md

 Our CI environment provides multiple runtimes (e.g. Node.js or PHP versions), data stores and so on.
 Because of this, hosting your project on travis-ci.org means you can effortlessly test your library or applications against multiple runtimes and data stores without even having all of them installed locally.

 travis-ci.org originally started as a service for the Ruby community in early 2011 but has added support for many other technologies since then.

+As a free community service, Travis CI limits build duration to about 20 minutes.
+Because some larger codebases may take very long time to build, please take care to only use a reasonable amount of workers time.

 ### Step one: Sign in